 We have not provided for deferred income taxes on undistributed earnings of non-U.S. subsidiaries because of our intention to indefinitely reinvest these earnings outside the U.S. The determination of the amount of the unrecognized deferred income tax liability related to the undistributed earnings is not practicable; however, unrecognized foreign income tax credits would be available to reduce a portion of this liability.

-Merchandise.
-A reconciliation of merchandise, which includes purchases, follows (in thousands):
+Merchandise Losses.
+Merchandise losses consist of the following (in thousands):